dorucioclea/Get-me-in/README.md

 Front end will be designed using React and Redux.

 #### Deploy process:
-We using CircleCI to manage our continuous integration environment.
+We using CircleCI to manage our build pipeline.
 To manage our infrastructure, we are using Docker and AWS.

+##### Future work:
+- Service orchestration using K8s or Docker Swarms
+- Setup ELB(Elastic Load Balancer)
+- Terraform to manage AWS infrastructure
+- Setup Grafana

 ![High-level Architecture](Q-split-6.png)